This post was written in partnership with the city of Galena, IL – a town that I love and visit every year! All thoughts and opinions are my own.

 Vinny Vanuchi’s (most adorable + delicious family owned Italian place, ask to sit upstairs if it’s too cold to sit outside!)

-Durty Gurt’s (for an awesome burger)
+Durty Gurt’s (for a good burger)

-Gobbie’s (good bar food + outdoor patio)
+Gobbie’s (good bar food + big outdoor patio)

 Galena Brewing Company (if you want to catch a game + do some beer flights)